Daz-Riza-Seriog/Python_Statistics/Univariate Data/Python for Analysis of Univariate Data/Python Libraries.md

 Seaborn is complimentary to Matplotlib and it specifically targets statistical data visualization.
 But it goes even further than that: Seaborn extends Matplotlib and makes generating visualizations convenient.

 While Matplotlib is a robust solution for various problems, Seaborn utilizes more concise paramesters for ease-of-use.

+#Visualizing Data in Python
+Tables, Histograms, Boxplots, and Slicing for Statistics When working with a new dataset, one of the most useful things to do is to begin to visualize the data.
+By using tables, histograms, box plots, and other visual tools, we can get a better idea of what the data may be trying to tell us, and we can gain insights into the data that we may have not discovered otherwise.

+Today, we will be going over how to perform some basic visualisations in Python, and, most importantly, we will learn how to begin exploring data from a graphical perspective.